srl3630/FGSM_Defense/README.md

 ### Qualitative Performance
-Below is a visual comparison of an original image, the FGSM perturbed image ($\epsilon = 0.1$), and the reconstructed outputs from our three defenses.
+Below is a visual comparison of an original image, the FGSM perturbed image (epsilon = 0.1), and the reconstructed outputs from our three defenses.

 #### Linear Blur
 ![Linear Blur](Graphs/Linear_Blur_FGSM.png)